 Experiencing the underwater world of the Maldives is truly spectacular and incredibly memorable.
 I can still close my eyes and picture the colorful fish popping in and out of the labyrinth of intricate coral reefs, wishing I was still in paradise.
 There is no doubt as to why the Maldives has been a popular destination at the top of many traveler’s bucket lists.
 And we are no exception.

-From the moment we lowered our mask and snorkel covered faces into the Indian Ocean it was clear that we were about to become face to face with some of the most colorful and curious marine life that live in the South Ari Atoll.
+From the moment I lowered my mask and snorkel covered face into the Indian Ocean it was clear that I were about to become face to face with some of the most colorful and curious marine life that live in the South Ari Atoll.

 We did our whale shark excursion through The Amazing Noovilu and were so happy we did.
 Unlike most of the large groups coming from the resorts, we were a small group of seven on a speedboat.
 After getting the opportunity to swim with our new whale shark friend, we all hopped back on the boat for breakfast long after most of the resort Dhoni’s had already left.

 Exploring the Maldives by speed boat meant that we would stumble upon sandbars, such as this one, where we could relax on and snorkel off of.
 Thus making each day a new and exciting adventure.

 While at The Amazing Noovilu we spent most of our days off the island of Mahibadhoo, exploring the surrounding reefs and snorkeling around in search of sea life.

 One of our evenings we walked down to the beach on Mahibadhoo to witness the bioluminescent plankton sparkle as it washed ashore.
 The plankton reacts to tension or stress by emitting light from their cells, which to us, appears blue.
 We not only saw the blue sparks lights up as the waves crashed but during night snorkeling we all shut off our flashlights, waved our hands arounds and watched as the ocean around us flickered blue.